Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Low-Rank Maintenance and Efficient Computation of the Change

 Additionally, we define the function $\omega(\cdot)$ where $\omega(b)$ denotes the exponent of multiplying an $n\times n$ matrix by an $n\times n^b$ matrix.
 Hence, we have $\omega(1)=\omega$ and $\omega(\alpha)=2$. \end{definition}

-The overall idea of our low rank maintenance data structure is as follows: we keep accumulating the low rank change, when the rank of the change reaches a certain threshold ($m^\alpha$), then we restart the data structure and update the weight matrix.
+The overall idea of our low-rank maintenance data structure is as follows: we keep accumulating the low-rank change, when the rank of the change reaches a certain threshold ($m^\alpha$), then we restart the data structure and update the weight matrix.

 \begin{lemma} There exists a deterministic data structure~(Algorithm~\ref{alg:low_rank_ds}) such that maintains